-Besides disputing their own rights, settler colonists might petition as part of a broader "British World" in pan-imperial controversies.
-Hence, Catholic subjects in Natal and Rhodesia joined their co-religionists in the UK and other colonies to request a revision of the coronation oath in 1902; two of their petitions to the House of Lords survive, which contain over 2,000 and 500 signatures respectively.
-However, far more subjects across the empire asked the Commons to reject any alteration of the protestant constitution and the act of settlement (fig. 3).
-Of nearly 620,000 of these signatures recorded in the 1902 session, 28% came from the colonies and dominions.
+Figure 3-Pareto chart of signatures on petitions to the House of Commons opposing any change to the Royal Declaration, 1902 session.
+Source: Select Committee on Public Petitions, reports for 1902 request a revision of the coronation oath in 1902; two of these petitions to the House of Lords survive, containing more than two thousand and five hundred signatures, respectively.
+However, far more subjects across the empire asked the Commons to reject any alteration of the Protestant constitution and the act of settlement (figure 3).
+Of nearly 620,000 of these signatures recorded in the 1902 session, 28 percent came from the colonies and dominions.
 Australia and New Zealand jointly contributed more than a fifth of the total signatures recorded.
-Their petitions represented 2.8% of the non-aboriginal population of Australasia and 4.4% of those aged fifteen and older.
-This was more than twice the signature rate of those aged fifteen or older in Scotland and not far off thrice the equivalent rate for England and Wales.
+Their petitions represented 2.8 percent of the non-aboriginal population of Australasia and 4.4 percent of those aged fifteen and older.
+This signature rate was more than twice that of those aged fifteen or older in Scotland and not far off three times the equivalent rate for England and Wales.
 Canada, with a long history of responsible government by this point and a two-fifths Catholic population, provided a comparatively lower rate of signature.
-While the statistics may simply measure divergent practices, on whether communities signed en masse or left clerics to subscribe on behalf of their congregation, this example shows how religious identities could be mobilized across the British Empire through petitions.
+While the statistics may simply measure divergent practices on whether communities signed en masse or left clerics to subscribe on behalf of their congregation, this example shows how religious identities could be mobilized across the British Empire through petitions.